 What can I take in my hand luggage?

-A well-packed hand luggage can make the difference between a relaxed trip and a stressful flight experience.
-It is not only practical to have the most important things to hand on the plane, but also necessary to comply with the current safety regulations.
-In this text, you will learn everything you need to know about hand luggage - from the permitted and prohibited items to the must-haves that should definitely not be missing.
+A well-packed carry-on can make the difference between a relaxing trip and a stressful flight experience.
+Having the most important things handy on the plane is not only practical, but also necessary for complying with current safety regulations.
+In this article, you'll learn everything you need to know about carry-on luggage—from permitted and prohibited items to the must-haves you absolutely cannot forget.

-Hand luggage is the part of the luggage that you take with you into the cabin of the aircraft.
+Hand luggage is the baggage you take with you into the aircraft cabin.
 The size and weight of hand luggage can vary depending on the airline.
-As a rule, the maximum size is around 55 cm x 40 cm x 20 cm and the weight between 7 and 10 kg.
-However, it is always worth checking the exact regulations of your airline, as these may differ from the general regulations.
-Travel bags, backpacks, handbags and small suitcases are suitable to take with you.
+Typically, the maximum size is approximately 55 cm x 40 cm x 20 cm and the weight is between 7 and 10 kg.
+However, it's always worth checking your airline's specific regulations, as these may differ from the general rules.
+Suitable items include duffel bags , backpacks , handbags , and small suitcases.

 Permitted items on the plane

-There are many things you can take with you in your hand luggage.
-Here is an overview of the most common and important items:
+There are many things you can carry in your hand luggage.
+Here's an overview of the most common and important items:

 Electronic devices

-Laptop, tablet, smartphone: These devices are permitted, but must be switched off or in flight mode during take-off and landing.
-At security checks, you must remove them from your hand luggage and have them scanned separately.
+Laptops, tablets, and smartphones: These devices are permitted, but must be turned off or in airplane mode during takeoff and landing.
+At security checkpoints, you must remove them from your carry-on baggage and have them scanned separately.

 Camera: Cameras and associated equipment (such as lenses) may be taken along.

-Power bank: Power banks are allowed as long as they do not exceed the specified capacity (usually a maximum of 100 Wh for safety reasons).
+Power bank: Power banks are permitted as long as they do not exceed the specified capacity (usually a maximum of 100 Wh for safety reasons).

-Clothing: You can take a change of clothes with you.
-Light jackets or sweaters are always a good idea, as it is often cool on airplanes.
+Clothing: You can bring a change of clothes.
+Light jackets or sweaters are always a good idea, as airplanes are often chilly.

-Scarves and shawls: These are ideal for keeping yourself comfortable during the flight.
+Scarves and shawls: These are great for snuggling up comfortably during the flight.

 Sunglasses or glasses: Of course, your visual aids are allowed in your hand luggage.

 Toiletries are subject to strict regulations.
-Liquids, creams and gels may only be taken onto the plane in containers with a maximum capacity of 100 ml.
+Liquids, creams, and gels may only be carried on board the aircraft in containers with a maximum capacity of 100 ml.
 These must be packed in a transparent, resealable plastic bag (maximum volume of 1 liter).

 Toothpaste, shampoo, shower gel: Only in small quantities, observe the 100 ml limit.

-Deodorant: Roll-on or spray in small formats is also allowed.
+Deodorant: Roll-on or spray in small formats is also permitted.

 Cosmetics: Mascara, lipstick and foundation are permitted in small containers.